-Head and public lice may be treated using mechanical interventions, topical anti-louse agents or oral treatment.
-Mechanical interventions include shaving, which is effective, or manual removal of adults and nits by hand or using a fine-toothed lice comb.
+Head and pubic lice may be treated using mechanical interventions, topical anti-louse agents or oral treatment.
+Mechanical interventions include shaving off affected hair, which is effective, or manual removal of adults and nits by hand or using a fine-toothed lice comb.
 This has to be repeated every 1-3 days, but frequent re-infestations occur.
-Topical anti-lice agents include the use of pediculocides (permethrin, permethrin combined with piperonyl, benzyl benzoate, malathion) or agents that stifle the lice such as dimethicone.
+Topical anti-lice agents include the use of pediculocides (permethrin, permethrin combined with piperonyl, benzyl benzoate, malathion) or agents that stifle the lice such as dimeticone.
 Resistance to insecticides such as permethrin has been reported.
-Presently in South Africa, permethrin-containing products including Skabi-Rid[®], Para Plus Lice Spray[®], Para Special Lice Spray[®] and Spregal[®].
-Dimethicone oil in a 4% solution is available as Controlice[®].
-Body lice infestation may be treated by washing clothes at a temperature of >50°C, which eliminates nits, and washing with a scabicidal lotion (Ascabiol[®]).
+Presently in South Africa, permethrin-containing products include Para Plus Lice Spray and Para Special Lice Spray Dimeticone is available as Controlice Head rinse.

+Body lice infestation may be treated by washing clothes at a temperature of >50°C, which eliminates nits, and washing with a scabicidal lotion (Ascabiol).